mvolkmann/blog/src/indexeddb.md

 - in the left nav under the "Storage" section, expand "indexedDB"
 - click the name of a store
 - all the keys and their object values will be displayed
+- objects can be deleted, but not modified

 To see the contents of IndexedDB databases in Chrome: